awslabs/deequ/README.md

 ## Requirements and Installation

 __Deequ__ depends on Java 8.
-We provide releases compatible with Apache Spark versions 2.2.x to 2.4.x and 3.0.x.
+We provide releases compatible with Apache Spark versions 2.2.x to 3.0.x.
+The Spark 2.2.x and 2.3.x releases depend on Scala 2.11 and the Spark 2.4.x and 3.0.x releases depend on Scala 2.12.

 Available via [maven central](http://mvnrepository.com/artifact/com.amazon.deequ/deequ).

-Choose the latest release that matches your Scala and Spark versions from the [available versions](https://repo1.maven.org/maven2/com/amazon/deequ/deequ/).
+Choose the latest release that matches your Spark version from the [available versions](https://repo1.maven.org/maven2/com/amazon/deequ/deequ/).
 Add the release as a dependency to your project.
-For example:
+For example for spark 3.0.x:
 __Maven__
 ```
 <dependency>
   <groupId>com.amazon.deequ</groupId>
   <artifactId>deequ</artifactId>
-  <version>1.1.0_spark-3.0-scala-2.12</version>
+  <version>1.2.2-spark-3.0</version>
 </dependency>
 ```
 __sbt__
 ```
-libraryDependencies += "com.amazon.deequ" % "deequ" % "1.1.0_spark-3.0-scala-2.12"
+libraryDependencies += "com.amazon.deequ" % "deequ" % "1.2.2-spark-3.0"
 ```

 ## Example